AktionLab/xhab-control-panel/README.md

 That'll probably take a few minutes to configure and build.

 Ruby on Rails requires a Javascript runtime.
-I fyou don't already have one on your system, install node js.
+If you don't already have one on your system, install node.
 But first, make sure you've installed the required dependencies:

     sudo apt-get update
     sudo apt-get install build-essential git python libssl-dev